gvwilson/sdxjs/module-bundler/index.md

     -   Which means it didn't include support for things that large programs need
     -   Like creating multi-module bundles so that browsers could load a single file rather than making dozens or hundreds of requests
--   A <g key="module_bundler">module bundler</g> finds all the files that a set of source files depend on and combines them into a single loadable file
+-   A <g key="module_bundler">module bundler</g> finds all the files that an application depend on and combines them into a single loadable file
-    -   Much more efficient to load
+    -   Much more efficient to load (same number of bytes but just one request)
     -   Ensures that dependencies actually resolve
 -   Requires an <g key="entry_point">entry point</g>
     -   Where processing starts